Leo Beenhakker

 Leo Beenhakker (/nl/; 2 August 1942 – 10 April 2025) was a Dutch football player and coach.
 Nicknamed "Don Leo" for his role in Spanish football, he had an extensive and successful career both at club and international level.

 After his amateur playing career ended at 19 through injury, he began his coaching career.
 He won the Eredivisie title twice with Ajax and once with Feyenoord, becoming the only person to do so with both rival teams.
 In Spain he won three consecutive La Liga titles with Real Madrid in the late 1980s, including one as a double with the Copa del Rey.
 Additionally, he had brief spells in the top divisions of Switzerland, Mexico and Turkey.

-At international level, he led the Netherlands at the 1990 FIFA World Cup, Trinidad and Tobago to the 2006 FIFA World Cup and Poland to UEFA Euro 2008, the latter two being firsts for both nations.
+At international level, he led the Netherlands at the 1990 FIFA World Cup, Trinidad and Tobago at the 2006 FIFA World Cup and Poland at UEFA Euro 2008, the latter two being firsts for both nations.

 Early life and playing career

-Beenhakker was born on 2 August 1942 in Rotterdam, during the Nazi occupation of the Netherlands.
+Beenhakker was born in the Charlois neighborhood in Rotterdam on 2 August 1942, during the Nazi occupation of the Netherlands.
 After his father's death, he worked as an electrician to support his family.

-A right winger, Beenhakker played at amateur clubs Maasstad Tediro, Xerxes and Zwart-Wit '28.
-His playing career was spent only at amateur levels, and ended at 19 due to injury.
+Playing career

+A right winger, Beenhakker played only for amateur clubs, and he joined Maasstad Tediro in 1954; he made his senior debut in 1957 at the age of 15.
+He then joined Xerxes in 1958 and suffered a knee injury in 1961 while playing for Xerxes which later ended his playing career.

+He went into mandatory military service with the Dutch Air Force and while working as an electrician, he attempted a return to playing football during the 1964–65 season, joining Zwart-Wit '28.
+He retired in 1965 at the age of 23 as a result of the knee injury.

 Coaching career

 Early career

-Beenhakker began coaching SV Epe in 1965 before his breakthrough at Ajax, where he won the Eredivisie in his debut season in 1979–80.
+Beenhakker began coaching Epe in 1965 before his breakthrough at Ajax, where he won the Eredivisie in his debut season in 1979–80.
 He also gave Frank Rijkaard his professional debut and reached the semi-finals of the European Cup.

 Beenhakker arrived at Real Zaragoza to replace Manolo Villanova during the 1980–81 season, aged 38.
 His side, which included the likes of Juan Señor, Jorge Valdano and Pichi Alonso, won no trophies during his term, but finished in high league positions including 6th in 1982–83 and 7th a year later.